-Part 1: Written Test consisting of 100 multiple choice questions (3-hour time limit).
+Part 1: Written Test consisting of 100 multiple choice questions.
 A 75% or higher score is required to pass.

 Part 2: Practical Test consisting of 22 questions requiring the applicant to examine, compare and/or evaluate supplied video files and answer questions concerning various aspects of the media.
 An 85% or higher score is required to pass.